larecipe/larecipe-docs/authorization.md

 <larecipe-badge type="primary" circle class="mr-3 mb-2">1</larecipe-badge>

-You might check if the current user has admin role in order to access all docs.
+You might check if the current user has a certain role like `isAdmin()` in order to access all docs.

 ```php
 Gate::define('viewLarecipe', function($user, $documentation) {